-Alcor is modeling our Age-Based Dues after the life insurance industry to eliminate the perverse economic incentive of “cryo-crastination.”
 The Annual Dues Multiplier will be evaluated annually by Alcor’s Board and Executive Leadership.
 In 2022 the Annual Dues Multiplier is $15, multiplied by a Member’s age when signing our Membership agreement.
-At the end of FY2022 and every year after that, the Alcor Board and Executive Leadership will determine if, and by how much, the Annual Dues Multiplier will increase.
+At the end of each year, the Alcor Board and Executive Leadership will determine if, and by how much, the Annual Dues Multiplier will increase.
 For example, if Alcor increases the Annual Dues Multiplier to $20 for 2023, all new members signing an agreement in 2023 will lock in a dues basis equal to their then-current age x $20.
-An illustration of Alcor’s new AgeBased Dues follows:

 Age-Based Dues FAQs:

 How much will the Annual Dues Multiplier go up every year?

 - Alcor’s Board of Directors and Executive Leadership will review operating costs, program costs, strategic initiatives, and inflationary pressures to determine the Annual Dues Multiplier on an annual basis.
 While Age-Based Dues will increase over time, the younger a Member is when they sign up, the lower the Annual Dues Multiplier they will benefit from.
 This will lead to significant savings the earlier someone becomes an Alcor Member.

 Can Alcor increase dues for Members who locked in Age-Based Dues basis in the future?